-Approximately 20% (6,730 MW) of the currently registered coal, gas, and diesel generation fleet is expected to retire in the next 10 years..
-Furthermore, almost all the coal generators owners have currently announced their long-term retirement plans with the potential to retire early, given that the required time for notice of closure is only three and half years.
+Approximately 20% (6,730 MW) of the currently registered coal, gas, and diesel generation fleet is expected to retire in the next 10 years172.
+Furthermore, almost all coal generator owners have announced long-term retirement plans with the potential to retire early, given that the required time for notice of closure is only three and half years.
 Such short retirement notices allow little time to respond to the increased security and reliability risks caused by early generator retirements.
 As detailed in Section 6.4.4, the retirement of synchronous power plants also impacts overall regional system strength.